 - In this case, the veteran usually needs to utilize discount points to enter into the mortgage

 - The good news for our Military clients is, the VA put a maximum discount point cap of 2 points (or 2%of the loan amount)

 - And if the investor is quoting rates with more than two points needed, the Veteran cannot pay the overage

 - This is something the lender must cover

-Gustan Cho Associates at Loan Cabin have the utmost respect for our service members and will usually eat that cost for our troops!
+Gustan Cho Associates has the utmost respect for our service members and will usually eat that cost for our troops!

 Buying Down Mortgage Rates With Discount Points

 Make sure buying EXTRA points is going to save you money: